U.S. Army Parachute Team jumps for Chicago Air and Water Show

 |Downloads:

-This work, U.S. Army Parachute Team jumps for Chicago Air and Water Show, by Megan Hackett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Parachute Team jumps for Chicago Air and Water Show [Image 6 of 6], by Megan Hackett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.